Mike Petersen, President, Compass Consulting Service

 When that station was sold in the mid 1980's Mike and his family moved to Elwood, Indiana, where they purchased a small FM station.
 WEWZ.
 It became a virtual overnight success, and Mike sold it in 1988, moving to Crawfordsville where he managed WCVL-WIMC.
 It was there that Mike became aware of the possibility of purchase WSDM and it's AM station, then called WBZL.
 Mike formed a new company, Crossroads Communications, and the stations were purchased in 1990.

-After changing formats, AM call letters, adding lots of new equipment, and training new and existing staff members, the stations have become very successful in the Wabash Valley.
-Crossroads added AM 1300, now WBOW AM in 1996, WAXI Gold 104.9 in 1998, and WLEZ, now WBOW-FM 102.7 in 2003.
+After changing formats, AM call letters, adding lots of new equipment, and training new and existing staff members, the stations became very successful in the Wabash Valley.
+Crossroads added AM 1300, now WBOW AM in 1996, WAXI Gold 104.9 in 1998, and WLEZ, and changed it to WBOW-FM 102.7 in 2003.
 (WBOW-FM is now Q-102.7)

 Mike and his family lived at Lake Holiday, south of Crawfordsville from 1988 to 1999.
 Mike and Charlene moved to a new home in Brazil in August of 1999.
 Mike and Charlene have been married since 1971, raising daughter Amy, who lives with her husband in Indianapolis and works at St. Francis Hospital.
 Amy is now a mother, giving birth to Brayden Michael on December 23, 2004, and Lauren Elizabeth on June 23, 2008.
 Son Paul, a graduate of Southmont High School, is a graduate of Calvin College in Grand Rapids, and Utah State University.
 He is now married to Stacy and son Seth Michael, born July 30, 2008, and Zoe Beth, born August 28, 2010, and living in Ft.
 Collins, CO, working as the GIS specialist for EDI, in Ft.
 Collins.
 He is also an elite-class distance runner.